Featured Articles (Click on Image to Continue Reading)...

 Finally, the partnership will provide Wyatt access to an invaluable stream of standardised block-level data that they can use to improve their system designs, further optimise performance and continue to build on their reputation as the most trusted irrigation partner in the region.

 "We are tremendously excited about working more closely with Wyatt and grateful for their ongoing support and expertise," said Devon Wright, Lumo's CEO.
-"Lumo would not be the product it is today without Wyatt and formalizing the partnership can only mean bigger and better things for winegrowers in the seasons to come."
+"Lumo would not be the product it is today without Wyatt and formalising the partnership can only mean bigger and better things for winegrowers in the seasons to come."